 Tesla Services Revenue Year On Year Growth Rates

-This figure demonstrates the strong year-on-year growth of Tesla’s services segment.
+This figure demonstrates the strong year-on-year growth of Tesla’s services segment in the past.

 Of all the fiscal quarters, Tesla reported only a single quarter of negative growth for services sales which happened in 2Q 2020.

 This was actually during the onset of the COVID-19 pandemic.

-In short, Tesla’s services sales growth has been massively impressive at over 60% on average.
+In short, Tesla’s services sales growth has been massively impressive at 60% on average.

 A negative gross margin implies that Tesla is selling below costs.